-Licensed features are only available on this device with the purchase of a Mobility DNA Enterprise License.
+The features listed below are only available on this device with the purchase of a Mobility DNA Enterprise License.
 A single license unlocks all premium features on the device.
 Some apps may require a download from zebra.com/support.
 Please contact your administrator or go to zebra.com for more information.